 Even if you already have life insurance through your employer, you may be underinsured.
-If you’d like the security of knowing that you have enough life insurance coverage in place, KRG life insurance in Canada can work with you to ensure that there aren’t any gaps in your current coverage.
+If you’d like the security of knowing that you have enough life insurance coverage in place, SC Insurance in Canada can work with you to ensure that there aren’t any gaps in your current coverage.

 How Much Life Insurance Do You Need?